NYC Counseling – Notice of Privacy Practices

 - Sale of health information

-- Use of psychotherapy notes beyond treatment, payment, or healthcare operations
+- Use or disclosure of psychotherapy notes beyond treatment, payment, or healthcare operations

 Your Rights Regarding Your Health Information